How To Cook Prime Rib: 2 Easy Ways

 Another rule of thumb is to plan on 2-3 people per rib.
 See how much meat is on each rib and plan accordingly.

-With some experience cooking prime rib, you’ll form your ideas about which meat choice is best.
+With some experience cooking prime rib, you’ll form your ideas about the best meat choice.
 From my personal experience, I like the bone-in roast since it seems to come out more juicy, as long as I don’t cook it too long.

 Do you cut Prime Rib with the grain or against it?

-The way the meat is cut can influence how tender it ends up.
-If you examine the meat and look for the way the muscle fibers are running through the meat, you’ll want to cut across the grain to get the most tender-tasting cuts.
+The way the meat is cut can influence its tenderness.
+If you examine the meat and look for the way the muscle fibers run through it, you’ll want to cut across the grain to get the most tender-tasting cuts.

 What is the best cut of a Prime Rib?

-When you try to determine the “best” cut, again, that is a personal preference.
-End cuts tend to be cooked through more, and thus are more well done.
+Again, determining the “best” cut is a personal preference.
+End cuts tend to be cooked through more and thus are more well done.
 The juicy and rare cuts are found in the middle of the roast.

 Why is Prime Rib served rare?